kjaymiller/kjaymiller.com/content/black-multipotentialite.md

 ---
-title: In Defense of the Black Multi-Potentialite
+category: life
-date: 06 Jun 2020 22:24
+date: 2020-06-06 22:24:00-07:00
 tags: multipotentiality
-category: life
+title: In Defense of the Black Multi-Potentialite
 ---

 > _Stay in Your Lane._ - NRA to Emergency Room Doctors